 Out of all of the options presented today, this filter is the least expensive.
 It’s high on our list because the prices low but its ability to filter water is very effective.
 It’s also very easy to install, can filter 100 gallons of water at capacity, and the filters themselves only need to be changed every two months or so.

 Not only is it very effective, but it also can eliminate contaminants from the water right away.
-The certification states that this faucet water filter can remove contaminants including chlorine, microorganisms, cysts, sediment, and bacteria.
+The certification states that this model can remove contaminants including chlorine, microorganisms, cysts, sediment, and bacteria.
 It also helps improve the taste of the water and gets rid of foul odors too.

-If your water is only mildly polluted and doesn’t contain too many contaminants, you’ll prefer this model as an excellent solution for your water filtration needs.
-It’s very easy to install, and you can put it right on your faucet.
-Better yet, the filter allows you to have filtered water and unfiltered water running out of the tap.
+If your water is only mildly polluted and doesn’t contain too many contaminants, you’ll prefer this model as an excellent solution.
+It’s very easy to install, and you can put it right on your tap.

-This faucet water filter is very efficient, which is the reason why it made our list.
+The Kabter is very efficient, which is the reason why it made our list.
 It fully utilizes an activated carbon charcoal filter which makes it possible to eliminate lots of contaminants from the drinking water.
-The filter itself can reduce the levels of chlorine, lead, cysts, mercury, and sediment.
+It will reduce the levels of chlorine, lead, cysts, mercury, and sediment.

 It also contains a particle filter called KGF55 that can remove bacteria, mold, fungi, scale, and lime from the drinking water.
 This is very important and makes your water heck of a lot safer.

 A big advantage of this filter is its durable, sturdy, and made very solidly.
-Some of the other filters of this type are very cheap, made of crappy plastic, and tend to fall apart because they are much too flimsy.
+Some of the competitors are very cheap, made of crappy plastic, and tend to fall apart because they are much too flimsy.
 On the flipside, this model is BPA free and made out of food-grade ABS plastic.

-Filter longevity is a second huge advantage.
+Longevity is a second huge advantage.
 The filter can clean up 200 gallons of water before being changed.
-So you only need to change the filter every 4 to 5 months at the most and even better, they are very quick and easy to replace.
+So you only need to change it every 4 to 5 months at the most and even better, they are very quick and easy to replace.

-Next, the installation process is simple.
+The installation process is simple.
 It’s very easy to connect it to your faucet and even easier to take out the filters and replace them which will only take you a few minutes.
-Lastly, it’s going to last you for quite some time because they used the best materials to create this water filter.
+Lastly, it’s going to last you for quite some time because they made it with the best materials.

 Installation is also very easy with this model.
 Mounting right on your faucet is simple.
 And when it’s time to replace the filters, you will not have to spend an arm and a leg because they are very inexpensive.
 They need to be changed roughly every three months, and you aren’t going to spend a fortune to accomplish this task.

 Our final model from Culligan is a fan favorite.
-When you look at it on Amazon, it’s a highly rated faucet water filter that many people seem to appreciate.
-And after using it ourselves, we can tell you point blank that the great reviews it’s received over the years are certainly more than justified.
+And after using it ourselves, we can tell you point blank that the great reviews it’s recefuived over the years are certainly more than justified.

 Installation is really easy with this model.
 And it gives you the ability to quickly turn the filter on and off because at times you’ll want your sink to provide unfiltered water.

-The incredibly long warranty period is one reason to consider this water filter.
+The incredibly long warranty period is one reason to consider this product.
 Believe it or not, they actually offer a two-year warranty.
 The only reason we can think of is that they truly believe in their product and they are willing to stand by its effectiveness.

 Another reason to appreciate this filter is that it’s made with two different available finishes.
-Depending on the appliances and fixtures in your home, you have the option to choose the best faucet water filter to match your current decor.
+Depending on the appliances and fixtures in your home, you have the option to choose the best finish to match your current decor.